Brain Damaged Model Wins Record-Setting Pretzel Case Jury Verdict

 Generally, an EMTs duty to an evacuee is:

-• A similarly skilled, situated, and knowledgeable EMT would provide the quality of care under objectively similar circumstances.
+- A similarly skilled, situated, and knowledgeable EMT would provide the quality of care under objectively similar circumstances.
 (Because of this, an EMT or paramedic remains liable under medical malpractice laws just as any other healthcare provider would be, except for the higher burden of gross negligence).

 For example, when an EMT declines to treat a patient suffering a full anaphylaxis attack properly in the Pretzel brain injury case, the victims will experience breathing difficulties or suffocate.
-Using a big epinephrine injection rather than the medically prescribed, less dangerous IV drip method was considered negligence.
+Using a significant epinephrine injection rather than the medically prescribed, less dangerous IV drip method was considered negligence.

 The EMTs Failed to Carry Life-Saving Medical Devices Required By Nevada Law?